How to copy text and images from a web page

 To copy the text, on your keyboard, press the keyboard shortcut CTRL+C or right-click the highlighted text and click Copy.

-To paste the text in a blank or existing document (Notepad, Microsoft Word, etc.), on your keyboard, press the keyboard shortcut CTRL+V or right-click where you wish to paste the text and click Paste.
+To paste the text in a blank or existing document (Notepad, Microsoft Word, etc.), on your keyboard, press the keyboard shortcut CTRL+V or right-click where you want to paste the text and click Paste.

 The text will be copied from the web page to the new or existing document.
 From there, you can change the formatting of the text (bold, italics, font color or size, etc.)